The number of IT support roles advertised has surpassed IT management roles for the first time this year, research has found.

 Ericsson CEO Hans Vestberg has once again blamed a lacklustre quarter on continuing supply chain bottlenecks and shortages of critical components after the Swedish networking giant saw a slim 2% year-on-year rise in sales.

 Using interactive pictures rather than text to set out the business requirements of software applications could save billions of pounds, according to business...

-by Billy MacInnes The government has been urged to review changes to the carbon reduction commitment (CRC) scheme announced last week to prevent it becoming a "stealth carbon tax" on business.
-When it was initially introduced, CRC adopted a 'carrot and stick' approach by pledging to r
+The government has been urged to review changes to the carbon reduction commitment (CRC) scheme announced last week to prevent it becoming a "stealth carbon tax" on business.

-Recovery in the UK PC arena stalled in the third quarter as netbook sales went into freefall.
-Preliminary numbers from IDC reveal UK shipments sank 5% to 3.1 million units following several quarters of growth, with excess inventory from Q2 and media tablet-induced delays to consumer purchasing also
+Recovery in the UK PC arena stalled in the third quarter as netbook sales went into free-fall.
+Preliminary numbers from IDC reveal UK shipments sank 5% to 3.1 million units following several quarters of growth.

 The first service packs for Windows 7 and Server 2008 R2 are a big deal for Microsoft, with new features that could help the company compete in the virtual desktop space.